areebbashir/Flipkat-product-categorisation/README.md

 We see that there is no clear affect on the accuracy by the use of custom stopwords.
 So this proves to be not useful.

 Finally I used Glove embeddings and trained XGBoost and neural networks with them.
-I used two types of neural networks- a simple one and a Bi-LSTM model.

 | Metric  | XGBoost |
 | ------------- | ------------- |
 | Log Loss  | 0.117  |
 | F-1 Score  | 0.97  |

+I used two types of neural networks- a simple one and a Bi-LSTM model.
+Both of them are trained with glove embeddings.

 | Metric  | NN | Bi-LSTM |
 | ------------- | ------------- | -------------|